 Best for occasional riders.

 Valid for unlimited rides in calendar month.
-Best for commuters.
+Best for daily commuters.

 Valid for groups of 30 or more traveling together.
 Best for large groups.
 See here for more information on Group Travel.